dantraub/2D-Platformer/README.md

 Built using Godot 3.2.3

 The player sprite is adaptated from [MV Platformer Male](https://opengameart.org/content/mv-platformer-male-32x64) by MoikMellah.
 CC0 Licensed.

-I used a free license bomb png
+I used a free license bomb png and cave background

 ## References
 None